ncn-foreigners/singleRcapture/README.md

 - Zero truncated one inflated and one inflated zero truncated Poisson and geometric models.
 (Negative binomial is currently in development.)
 - Zero one truncated Poisson geometric and negative binomial models.
-- Generalised Chao and Zelterman’s models based on logistic regression.
+- Generalized Chao and Zelterman’s models based on logistic regression.
 - Three types of bootstrap parametric, semi-parametric and non parametric.
-- And a wide range of additional functionalities associated with (vector) generalised linear models relevant to the topic.
+- And a wide range of additional functionalities associated with (vector) generalized linear models relevant to the topic.

 ## Installation

-You can install the development version of singleRcapture from [GitHub](https://github.com/ncn-foreigners/singleRcapture) with:
+You can install the current version of singleRcapture from main branch [GitHub](https://github.com/ncn-foreigners/singleRcapture) with:

 ``` r